yumiai/yumiai.github.io/README.md

 ## License

-The website and it's contents `yumiai\yumiai.github.io` is copyright © yümi labs.
-Software and site styling is licensed under and MIT License.
+The website and it's contents `yumiai\yumiai.github.io` is copyright © yūmi labs.